 Second stage La Morra

 We head towards La Morra amidst scenic hills with geometric vines outlining them.
-A diversion of a few kilometres will take you to the Giant Red Bench.
+A diversion of a few kilometers will take you to the Giant Red Bench.

 It is called the ‘bench of serenity’: take a short break and sit on the structure, which is not part of Chris Bangle’s giant bench circuit.

-After the customary photos, you can continue on to La Morra.
+After the stock photos, you can continue to La Morra.

-When you arrive in the village, do not enter the town centre but follow the signs for the car park, which is convenient and large.
+When you arrive in the village, do not enter the town center but follow the signs for the car park, which is convenient and extensive.

-Once you have left your car, head up towards the centre of La Morra (2700 inhabitants) to the large belvedere that opens out onto the hills of the Langa del Barolo.
+Once you have left your car, head up towards the center of La Morra (2700 inhabitants) to the large Belvedere that opens out onto the hills of the Langa del Barolo.

-On the way to the Belvedere, several wine shops and an excellent ice-cream parlour!
+On the way to the Belvedere, several wine shops and an excellent ice-cream parlor!

-La Morra is also synonymous with two wonderful symbols of the Barolo Langhe: the Cedar of Lebanon inside the Cordero di Montezemelo estate and winery, and the extraordinary, colourful Barolo Chapel.
+La Morra is also synonymous with two beautiful symbols of the Barolo Langhe: the Cedar of Lebanon inside the Cordero di Montezemolo estate and winery and the extraordinary, colorful Barolo Chapel.
 A short walk to the cedar and a slightly longer one to the chapel.
-An excellent way to prepare for lunch in one of La Morra’s many wine cellars/trattorie.
+An excellent way to prepare for lunch is in one of La Morra’s many wine cellars/trattorie.
 Always best to book!

-After La Morra you head back towards Alba.
+After La Morra, you head back towards Alba.
 A recommended diversions will allow you to round off your day.
-A passage to the Ceretto cellars, to discover the Acino of the Monsordo Estate.
-This particular, original and innovative building is home to the Ceretto headquarters.
+A passage to the Ceretto cellars to discover the Acino of the Monsordo Estate.
+This particular, original, innovative building is home to the Ceretto headquarters.
 From the old building, dating back to 1850, the Ceretto family has bravely blended the ancient and the modern and breathed new life into tradition.
-You will be surprised to see the suspended glass bubble that allows you to look out over the Langa landscape.
+You will be surprised to see the suspended glass bubble that allows you to look over the Langa landscape.
+Beautiful in any season!
 You will feel like an astronaut floating over the hilly earth.
-Beautiful in any season!

-For dinner you can choose from one of the many restaurants and trattorias, perhaps stopping first at one of the wine bars that offer both excellent wines and new cocktails made with vermouth and derivatives.
+For dinner, you can choose from one of the many restaurants and trattorias, perhaps stopping first at one of the wine bars that offer excellent wines and new cocktails made with vermouth and derivatives.
 Here I leave you with some ideas on how to spend a few hours in Alba City.

 Sleeping in Alba and the Langhe is not as easy as it might seem.
 In reality, the number of rooms and beds is not commensurate with the number of people arriving, especially at weekends.
 Not to mention the periods of the Truffle Fair or during Vinum.
-I advise you, if you want to stay overnight, to book in advance!
+If you want to stay overnight, I advise you to book in advance!

 What to see in the Langhe Day 2